bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 3. Import a theme as a Hugo module.
 You need a recent [Golang environment](https://go.dev) for that – Hugo modules rely on Go modules.
 The Hugo docs provide a [guide to this feature](https://gohugo.io/hugo-modules).
 Once set up, Hugo modules are the easiest way to update themes or other external components, content etc. There is simple example for the configuration in the file [{$module.yaml}]({{< relref "moduleyaml.md" >}}).

 When you chose option 1. or 2., you need to tell Hugo to use the theme in the [config file]({{< relref "configyaml.md#8" >}}).
 With the module you don’t, Hugo includes modules by default as themes.

-## Project configuration

-All configuration options are explained in the [docs](https://gohugo.io/getting-started/configuration/).
-The examples therein are given for a **single configuration file** like {$config.yaml} in your project root directory.

-The configuration for this project is using the alternative option of a **configuration directory** named {$config} with separate files for the sections.
-For the growing number of options this arrangement is clearer.
-The top configuration file is still called {$config.yaml} the other ones are named like the section they contain.

-### Please note {.h-info .h-p}

-The configuration files for sections don't include the section identifier anymore, because the name of the file already is the section identifier.
-When you adopt a configuration option from the Hugo docs, you need to remove the section identifier.
-And should you copy a configuration option from a section in the config folder into a single {$config.yaml} you need to add it again.
-Same goes for TOML.

 ## Having trouble with Hugo?